buckinha/DiamondSquare/README.txt

-This is a python implementation of the classic diamond-square algorithm for 2-D height maps, which are often used for terrain creation.
+This is a python implementation of the classic diamond-square algorithm for 2-D height maps, which are often used for terrain generation and random map creation.

 Feel free to post questions or requests, and I'll see what I can do.